FedCod: An Efficient Communication Protocol for Cross-Silo Federated Learning with Coding: 's Design

 \textbf{Server-side Encoding}.
 To reduce the transmission of duplicate data, the server splits the global model into multiple partitions of equal size and encodes these partitions into encoded data blocks before sending them to the clients.
 Specifically, the global model $\mathbf{G}^t$ is divided into $k$ equal-sized partitions at each communication round, denoted as $\mathbf{G}^t=(G_1^t, G_2^t,\dots, G_k^t)$, where $t$ indicates the $t$-th communication round.
 New encoded blocks $\{M_i^t\}$ are continuously generated by different linear combinations of the model partitions with the random coefficient vector $A_i^t=(\alpha_{i,1}^t, \alpha_{i,2}^t,\dots, \alpha_{i,k}^t)^T$, \ie,

-Its corresponding coefficient vector $A_i^t$ is generated by the server and appended to the header of the encoded data block.
-The server continuously generates and sends different encoded data blocks to different clients until they receive enough data blocks to reconstruct the global model.
-Since that the computational complexity of coding increases with the number of blocks~\cite{li2011random}, it is necessary to set a bounded number of the model partitions $k$.
+The server generates the coefficient vector $A_i^t$ and appends it to the block header.
+It sends encoded data blocks to clients until each can decode the global model.
+Since coding cost grows with the number of blocks~\cite{li2011random}, it is necessary to bound the number of partitions $k$.

 \textbf{Client-side Decoding}.
-According to coding theory, if a client has received $k$ different data blocks $\{M_i^t\}_{i=1,\dots,k}$ with the corresponding coefficient vectors $\mathbf{A}=(A_1^t,A_2^t,\dots,A_k^t)$, these vectors are linearly independent with a high probability close to 1.
+According to coding theory, if a client has received $k$ different data blocks $\{M_{i_j}^t\}_{j=1,\dots,k}$ with the corresponding coefficient vectors $\mathbf{A}=(A_{i_1}^t,A_{i_2}^t,\dots,A_{i_k}^t)$, these vectors are linearly independent with a high probability close to 1.
 The client can recover the original $k$ global model partitions with Gaussian elimination as the following equation:

-\textbf{Client-assisted forwarding}.
+\textbf{Client-assisted Forwarding}.
 The randomness of the coding coefficients ensures that any $l$ ($l\le k$) encoded blocks sent by the server are linearly independent.
-Therefore, the clients can forward data blocks received from the server to utilize the idle inter-client bandwidth, thereby speeding up the download.
+The clients can leverage the available client-to-client links to forward blocks received from the server to neighboring clients.
+Therefore, under this strategy, each client only needs to receive any $k$ encoded blocks to achieve the global model, regardless of which communication link they come from.
+The server significantly reduces egress traffic, and the client benefits from faster communication links while reducing its dependence on a single channel.

 Distinct from network coding, we do not perform client-side re-encoding and we do not forward data blocks received from other clients, due to the fact that they would result in linear dependency of the forwarded data blocks~\cite{wang2006practical}.
-In contrast, our forwarding strategy ensures that there is no duplicate data transmission and eliminates the overhead of re-encoding and memory copying of data blocks on the client side, making communication more efficient.
+In contrast, our forwarding strategy ensures that there is no duplicate data transmission by linearly independent coding, and eliminates the overhead of client-side re-encoding and memory copying of data blocks, making communication more efficient.

-\subsubsection{Coding for the Upload Phase}
+\subsection{Coding for the Upload Phase}

-In the upload phase, we can use a similar idea of coding and forwarding as in the download phase.
-Each client encodes its own local model into different data blocks and sends them to the server and to neighboring clients.
-The clients then forward the data blocks received from their neighbors.
+In the upload phase, we adopt a coding and forwarding strategy similar to that of the download phase to improve communication efficiency.
+Each client encodes its local model into different data blocks and sends them to the server and to neighboring clients.
+The clients then forward the data blocks received from their neighbors to the server.
 The server decodes and aggregates the local models from the received data blocks.